kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 ### \[REVISIT\] (2) Operator precedence (1)

+The spec mentions:

-The spec mentions "This grammar does not indicate the precedence of the various operators.
-The precedence mostly follows the C precedence rules, with one change and some additions."
-(8).
+> This grammar does not indicate the precedence of the various operators.
+The precedence mostly follows the C precedence rules, with one change and some additions.
+(8)

 ```p4
 extern T f<T>(T x);